-- The data for oral presentations from this year and the previous year are from a total of six students, three of whom were juniors rather than seniors.
-Initial assessment suggests that students have at least a basic level of achievement in oral communication skills with achievement closer to proficient for organization and language, but there remains a need to work on delivery, supporting a thesis, and developing presentations to effectively deliver a central message. - We will continue to collect data during the next few years to assess performance in oral communication.
-Supporting and delivering a concise, well supported scientific presentation can be difficult, especially when working with others.
+• Initial assessment from 2016-2017 and 2017-2018 suggested that students have at least a basic level of achievement in oral communication skills with achievement closer to proficient for organization and language, but there remains a need to work on delivery, supporting a thesis, and developing presentations to effectively deliver a central message.
+This year students fewer than 70% of the sampled students were proficient in effectively using language and supporting material to deliver a scientific speech.

+We will continue to collect data during the next few years to assess performance in oral communication.
+Supporting and effectively communicating a concise, well supported scientific presentation can be difficult, especially when working with others.
 However, the development of these skills are critical to functioning in the workforce in the applied sciences.
+These oral communication skills are skills that employers often complain are lacking in college graduates.